c3lang/c3-web/docs/getting-started/hello-world.md

 ### 📏 Imports can use a shorthand
 We could have used the original longer path: `std::io::printn` if we wanted, but we *can* shorten it to just the lowest level module like `io::printn`.
-This is the *convention* in C3 and is is known as "path-shortening", it avoids writing long import paths that can make code harder to read.
+This is the *convention* in C3 and is known as "path-shortening", it avoids writing long import paths that can make code harder to read.

 ```diff
 - std::io::printn("Hello, World!");